hauva69/pgn4web/trunk/chrome-extension/README.txt

 about.html, background.html: context menu icons
-add icons to context menus (same menu icons of chess-games-viewer.html) and to the help/practice text in about.html http://crbug.com/53820
+add icons to context menus (same menu icons of chess-games-viewer.html) and to the help/practice text in about.html when referencing context menu items. http://crbug.com/53820

 chess-games-viewer.html, live-mosaic-viewer.html: force page action